DLsensor/prepare-for-ecai2023/README.md

 # Datasets

 >We evaluate the performance of our proposed dynamic label smoothing strategy on NinaPro DB1 datasets, which are open-access databases of Electromyography (EMG) recordings.
+Information on how to obtain it can be found [here](http://ninapro.hevs.ch/node/3).

 # Requirements